JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Phil answered my question about PRS and said that I could call PRS Warranty because it has something to do with the mix of the finish and may be separating.
 Mine was the last question! https://www.youtube.com/watch?v=UccHG4xTI-U

+Apr 27

+I feel like it would be awesome to have 3 strats: Alder, Mahogany, and Mahogany/Maple Top all with the exact same HH pickguards.

+I love teh look and features and colors of the Schecter C1 deluxe.  iTs probably a bit heavvy but probably a great beginners guitar

+Cort g100 is beautiful and hardtail and thin body and made of lightweight meranti or paulownia open pore finish and comes in hh (probably the old model) and sss (probably the new meranti model.
+Apparently the g110 is poplar and hss with a trem.
+Also thin body.
+Perfect beginners strat?
+That or Pacifica probably

+May 1

+- Decided against the $695 Fender Lead I that I saw at the guitarshow with seymour duncan AND hsc.  then again its still tempting me.
+Apparently theyy are super heavy.
+When I picked it up it didnt surprise me.
+It wasnt really heavier than I expected.
+I should have weighed it with that scales.
+That would have been the perfect time.
+We got distracted by seeing our friends though.
+That can't be re-sold for less than that so it is absolutely an investment and will only go up in value.
+I dont know now.
+- Loving the Jackson Dinky Minion one of them just over 5lb2oz and sexy HH shredders with tiny scale length.
+Poplar so it will have an alder/ash-like tone
+- Interesting how I feel about guitars and how those feelings change.
+I feel like I want something until I have it and then my feelings about it often change.
+It seems less than healthy but also I can accept that is how it is right now.
+	- I wanted the most beautiful guitar in the world and I got it and now I dont need a beautiful guitar anymore (sort of dont even want one)
+	- I wanted a legitimately top tier world class guitar I got it and now I dont need one anymore (dont really play it much)
+	- I still love very much the working mans guitars that are built like a rock and for which I have no concern for their looks or dings or condition and which I know I can immediately sell for more than what I paid.
+Thats true zero baggage.
+	- I wanted a super lightweight guitar that was also super high quality and I got one.
+Now I dont feel like I need a lightweight guitar anymore (and because I'm afraid to gouge it because the wood might be soft I'm kind of afraid of it)
+	- I wanted a headless guitar but its kind of hard to fiddle with so theres baggage there.
+Its so easy to sit in my lap though that I want all of my guitars to sit in my lap like that and its got no headstock to get caught on things so that makes me want all of my guitars to be headless (but with a simple locking tuning system that lets me easily undo the strings)
+- I think I want alder poplar or ash, ideally 25"scale or smaller.
+	- Not basswood or paulownia for this tone.
+Those are great tones but I want something else
+	- My headless is ash
+	- Jackson Dinky Minion
+	- Ibanez Mikro
+	- PGM Small one

+May 3
+- Cool Guitars Right Now
+	- Epiphone Les Paul Special II Plus are quite beautiful tops and classy instruments with flat poplar bodies
+	- Jackson Dinky Minions are pretty much all less than 6lbs!
+		- They come in a bunch of colors including a beautiful blue to black blueburst which I love.
+		- Theres one that is 5lb2oz!!!
+		- I would love a blueburst one but I also heard a
+	- Jackson RR V Minions are even smaller and probably even lighter!!!  also they will sit better on the legs
+		- I kind of want all of the colors
+		- And I want to either paint one of them or refinish one to look like Randy Rhoads

+- Restring the Headless and set it up better
+- Raise the nut on the green one just a tad
+- Raise the nut on the blue one just a tad

+Current Desires:
+1. All of the Micro Guitars!
+1. Something Mahog, Alder, Mahog/Maple
+1. Ideally with humbucker rings of the same size
+1. Cort G100
+1. Traveler LTD EC1
+1. Want right now:
+	1. Short Scale
+	2. headless
+	3. super lightweight
+	4. sits in my lap like the eart
+	5. pickup Rings
+1. What meets most of those needs
+	1. $600 Bootlegger Spade (not short scale)
+	2. Jackson RR Minion (not headless, doesn't sit like the Eart but sits well)
+	3. Strandberg 25-25.5"scale no pickup rings
+1. Haze VTwin Flamed Maple Binding, advantageous short leg V Shape
+1. Travelcaster
+1. Fender Tele FMT HH (25.5 but otherwise amazing and the amber are light)